New Mexico LLC Requirements

 Operating Agreement

 The operating agreement of an LLC allows LLC members to create their own rules to govern their LLC.
 The operating agreement is essential if you have managers or multiple members.
-Operating agreements can help members settle disputes in and out of court because it acts as a legal code of conduct for managing the business.
+Operating agreements can help members settle disputes in and out of court because they act as a legal code of conduct for managing the business.

 Articles of Organization